 Under code provision A.2.1 of the Code requires that the roles of chairman and chief executive should be separate and should not be performed by the same individual.
-The role of chairman was jointly performed by Mr. Xu Shengheng and Ms. Wang Yan during the period between 1 January 2021 and 4 February 2021.
-Since Ms. Wang Yan ceased to be the joint chairman of the Board of the Company from 4 February 2021, Mr. Xu Shengheng acted as the Chairman of the Group.
-Mr. Xue Jiangyun has been the chief executive officer during the year.
+Mr. Xu Shengheng is the Chairman of the Group.
+Mr. Xue Jiangyun is the chief executive Director, he retired on 2 December 2022.
+Mr. Yang Mingzong was appointed as a chief executive Director on 2 December 2022.